-The goal of this paper is to carry out the first steps of building a microscopic theory of the barrier-crossing dynamics applicable to heavy nuclei.
-In the theory of large nuclei, the starting point is the wave functions of self-consistent mean-field theory, such as those given by the energy density functionals of Skyrme, Gogny, or relativistic formulations \cite{bender03}.
+In the theory of large nuclei, one starts with the wave functions of self-consistent mean-field theory, such as those given by the energy density functionals of Skyrme, Gogny, or relativistic formulations \cite{bender03}.
 Besides the self-consistent solutions of the Hartree-Fock (HF) or Hartree-Fock-Bogoliubov (HFB) equations, an adequate basis of states for studying transport properties can be constructed using the Generator Coordinate Method (GCM).
 This requires the calculation of mean-field configurations that are constrained by one or more single-particle fields.
-The GCM has been used previously for modeling fission dynamics near the barrier top \cite{go05,ta17}.
+The GCM has been used previously for modeling fission dynamics near the barrier top \cite{go05,re16,ta17}.
 In those works, the authors used GCM with two constraining fields and the Gaussian Overlap Approximation (GOA) to map the Hamiltonian onto a two-dimensional Schr\"odinger equation.
 However, the steps needed to arrive at a Schr\"odinger equation ignore the statistical aspects of the decay and gives no hint of a connection to Eq.
 (1).
+Here we only need the matrix elements between GCM configurations in our reaction-theoretic approach, avoiding the mapping onto a Sch\"odinger equation.

-In an earlier paper \cite{be21} we showed how one could derive the transition-state formula in a highly simplified configuration-interaction approach.
-Here we shall use the same reaction theory formalism to calculate transmission coefficients, but with a much more realistic description of the channels.
+In an earlier paper \cite{be21} we showed how one can derive the transition-state formula in a highly simplified configuration-interaction approach.
+Here we shall use the same reaction theory formalism to calculate transmission coefficients, but with a more realistic description of the channels.
 An important advantage of the reaction theory is that statistical aspects of the theory can be easily included in the formalism \cite{ha21}.

 A technical obstacle in the GCM approach is the nonorthogonality of the basis configurations.
-As will be shown, any formal difficulties are avoided in present-day theory based on the many-body Green's function in Eq. (\ref{Green}).
+As will be shown, its formal difficulties are avoided by making use of the many-body Green's function defined in Eq. (\ref{Green}) below.
 A related problem is the danger of numerical instabilities when overlaps between configurations are large.
-We will show that for the reaction theory that problem does not arise, because one can use coarse bases without much loss of accuracy.
+We will show that this problem does not arise because one can use coarse bases without much loss of accuracy.